-It performs memory management, exception handling, debugging, security checking, thread execution, code execution, code safety, verification and compilation.Those codes which are directly managed by the CLR are called the managed code.
+It performs memory management, exception handling, debugging, security checking, thread execution, code execution, code safety, verification, and compilation.
+The code that is directly managed by the CLR is called the managed code.
 When the managed code is compiled, the compiler converts the source code into a CPU independent intermediate language (IL) code.
-A Just in time compiler (JIT) compiles the IL code into native code, which is CPU specific.
+A Just In Time(JIT) compiler compiles the IL code into native code, which is CPU specific.

 (2) .Net Framework Class Library

-It contains a huge library of reusable types. classes, interfaces, structures and enumerated values, which are collectively called types.
+It contains a huge library of reusable types. classes, interfaces, structures, and enumerated values, which are collectively called types.

 (3) Common Language Specification

 It contains the specifications for the .Net supported languages and implementation of language integration.

 (4) Common Type System

-It provides guidelines for declaring, using and managing types at runtime, and cross-language communication.
+It provides guidelines for declaring, using, and managing types at runtime, and cross-language communication.

-This contains the graphical representation of any window displayed in the application.
+Windows Forms contain the graphical representation of any window displayed in the application.

-ASP.Net is the web development model and AJAX is an extension of ASP.Net for developing and implementing AJAX functionality.
-ASP.Net AJAX contains the components that allow the developer to update data on a website without a complete reload of the page.
+ASP.NET is the web development model and AJAX is an extension of ASP.NET for developing and implementing AJAX functionality.
+ASP.NET AJAX contains the components that allow the developer to update data on a website without a complete reload of the page.

-|(8) Windows Workflow Foundation (WF)
+(9) Windows Workflow Foundation (WF)

-It helps in building workflow based applications in Windows.
-It contains activities, workflow runtime, workflow designer and a rules engine.
+It helps in building workflow-based applications in Windows.
+It contains activities, workflow runtime, workflow designer, and a rules engine.

 It provides a separation between the user interface and the business logic.
-It helps in developing visually stunning interfaces using documents, media, two and three dimensional graphics, animations and more.
+It helps in developing visually stunning interfaces using documents, media, two and three dimensional graphics, animations, and more.

-|(10) Windows Communication Foundation (WCF)
+(11) Windows Communication Foundation (WCF)